verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     Specifies a port's hold constraint.

     * If ``port`` is an input specifies the external hold time of the primitive's input register (i.e. for paths terminating at the input register).
-    * If ``port`` is an output specifies the internal hol time of the primitive's output register (i.e. for paths terminating at the output register) .
+    * If ``port`` is an output specifies the internal hold time of the primitive's output register (i.e. for paths terminating at the output register) .

     .. note:: Applies only to primitive ``<pb_type>`` tags